roderickjackson-bradley/socket_io_app/work/w08/d1/01-django-urls-views-templates/django-urls-views-templates.md

 #### Step 5 - Respond to the Client's HTTP Request

-We have already responded to the client via by calling the `render` method in the view.
+We have already responded to the client via the `render` method in the view.

 We just need to create the **cats/index.html** template.